Beresford, New Brunswick

-Beresford is an unincorporated community in Gloucester County, New Brunswick, Canada.
-It held town status prior to 2023.
+Beresford was a town from 1984 to 2023 but was dissolved in 2023 as a result of amalgamation to form the new town of Belle-Baie.
+The name Beresford is retained for addresses purposes.

 History

-On 1 January 2023, Beresford amalgamated with three villages, seven local service districts (LSDs) and parts of three other LSDs to form the new town of Belle-Baie.
-The community's name remains in official use.
+On January 1, 2023, Beresford amalgamated with three villages, seven local service districts (LSDs) and parts of three other LSDs to form the new town of Belle-Baie.

 Geography

 It is on the shore of Nepisiguit Bay, part of Chaleur Bay immediately north of the city of Bathurst.